metosin/example-project/docs/icons.md

 ## Custom svg files

+This isn't strictly just for "icons".
+You could use this for other SVG artwork also.

 With Closure-compiler, you can use svgr + Babel to generate JS files to use from Cljs code.